xiranou/WeightedRandomPicker.js/README.md

     //init
     var picker = new WeightedRandomPicker(weightedValues);

-    //default number of pick is 1
-    var pick = picker.randomPick();
+    //default number of pick is 1, will return one randomly picked key from param object var pick = picker.randomPick();

     //will return 10 picks in an Array